 How to get to El Chalten

-Alternatively, you can rent a car directly at El Calafate airport.
-Check out the prices of car rental here.
-The only stop along the way is at Estancia La Leona.
-There, you can have a snack (though let me tell you, the food is barely passable) and use the washrooms.
+If you’d rather travel independently, you can rent a car directly at El Calafate airport.
+Check out the prices of car rental here.Keep in mind that the only service station is at La Leona.
+There you can have a quick bite (though the food is terrible) and use the washrooms.

 ATMs in El Chalten